Kwara North 2027 Governorship Ambition Receives Boost

 The group made its position known in a statement signed by its State Coordinator, Elder Paul Zhiri Tsowa and Secretary, Hon.
 Jacob Oni, adding that members of the association took this decision at their extraordinary meeting in Ilorin, the state capital.

-“For records, no citizen of Kwara North has served as the governor of the state since 1999 when Nigeria returned to democratic rule; while Kwara South has occupied the governorship seat for eight years, the Kwara Central would complete 20 years in the seat at the end of the tenure of incumbent Governor AbdulRazaq in May 2027,” the group said.
+It noted that no citizen of Kwara North has served as the governor of the state since 1999 when Nigeria returned to democratic rule; while Kwara South has occupied the governorship seat for eight years, the Kwara Central would complete 20 years in the seat at the end of the tenure of incumbent Governor AbdulRazaq in May 2027.